-The Medical Center is an organizational unit of the University employing approximately 7,758 full-time equivalent employees as of June 2016.
+The Medical Center is an organizational unit of the University employing approximately 7,758 full-time equivalent employees as of June 2017.
 It serves as the teaching facility for the University's School of Medicine and School of Nursing, and also has extensive relationships with many of the University's other schools, notably the College of Arts and Sciences.

 The diagnostic and treatment services of the Medical Center are located on several sites, including University Hospital, UVA Children's Hospital, Emily Couric Clinical Cancer Center, UVA Cancer Care - a community based service offering, Dialysis Network, Transitional Care Hospital, Moser Radiation Oncology Center, and a number of primary care practices throughout central Virginia.
 As of January 1, 2016, UVA formed a 40% interest in a joint operating company with Novant Health to own and operate hospitals and other healthcare facilities in northern Virginia.
 The Medical Center, in a joint venture with HealthSouth, also has facilities at the Fontaine Research Park for inpatient and outpatient adult rehabilitation services.
 The Medical Center has been designated a Level 1 Trauma Center and provides helicopter services for trauma and disaster emergency transport requests.
-It also provides throughout the Commonwealth.
-At the end of FY2016, the Medical Center had 600 beds available for patient care, along with an additional 40 beds at the Transitional Care Hospital and 50 beds the UVA/HealthSouth Rehabilitation Hospital.
+It also provides emergency transportation for newborns, coronary care and other highly specialized needs of patients throughout the Commonwealth.
+At the end of FY2017, the Medical Center had 600 beds available for patient care, along with an additional 40 beds at the Transitional Care Hospital and 50 beds the UVA/HealthSouth Rehabilitation Hospital.